 The Dachshund is a dog breed that originated in Germany, most likely in the early 18th century.
 German breeders combined English, German, and French Terriers and Hounds to create a variety that would have the strong prey drive of a Hound dog but retain the miniature stature of a Terrier.
 As a result, the Dachshund was born.

 This breed is characterized by their lean, elongated torso, short legs, a pointy snout, and paddle feet.
 All these traits were chosen so that Dachshunds could hunt badgers and other den creatures more effectively.
 To be able to catch these crafty animals, the pup had to pick up their scent and then dig their way into the lairs to either catch or chase their prey out.
 Their yappy nature was useful too as it helped hunters find them (and their prey) with ease.

 The Dox’s history as a hunting dog is apparent in the breed to this day.
 This pooch’s favorite pastimes are roaming around, sniffing, and digging up the yard.
-They are exceptionally lively, which is undoubtedly a big part of their charm.
+They are exceptionally lively, which is undoubtedly a big part of their charm that even Picasso wasn’t resilient to!
 We’ve written up a comprehensive Dachshund breed guide if you’d like to learn all there is to know about these adorable lap dogs.

 The Great Dane

 The Great Dane is a mighty giant and the largest dog breed in the world.
 These gargantuan hounds were also bred in Germany and carry the genes of the staggering English Mastiffs and Irish Wolfhounds.
 A short-haired, long-legged, muscular breed, Great Danes can reach over 40 inches in height and weigh well over 70 pounds!